belgattitude/soluble-japha/doc/install_server.md

 ## Introduction

-in order to use the `soluble/japha` bridge, a PHPJavaBridge java server must be running on a Java JVM or a servlet engine container.
+in order to use the `soluble/japha` bridge, a PHPJavaBridge java server must be running on a Java JVM or a J2EE servlet container.

 For production Apache Tomcat server is highly recommended and should be supported by most hosting providers.